Our Phonics Vision (Intent)

 At St Joseph's we believe that phonics is effective when

 Pupils are taught phonics daily in EYFS and Year 1.
-Year 2 complete the phonics programme up until December.
-The daily synthetic phonics sessions, following the Read Write Inc scheme
+Year 2 complete the phonics programme three days a week up until December.
+This is then reviewed.
+Some Y2 children will continue with the phonics programme and those who have completed the programme will begin Guided Reading/ Comprehension/ Reading Gladiator sessions.
+The daily synthetic phonics sessions follow the Read Write Inc. scheme.

 Pupils also develop the essential knowledge and skills in phonics through continuous provision.